The Storm won’t have a chance to win the WNBA title, but it still won big in 2021

 Most Storm players received a $30,000 Commissioner Cup bonus, which is nearly three times more than what players receive for winning a WNBA title.

 “It’s a little backwards, but we’re not in the Finals so we don’t have a chance to win any money so personally I don’t really care,” Storm star Jewell Loyd said.
-“Winning a championship is way harder than winning a mid-season competition.
+“Winning a championship is way harder than winning a midseason competition.
 Obviously, both are great.
 But you probably should get paid a little more going into the Finals.
 But I’m just a player in this league.
-I don’t make decisions.”
+I don’t make the decisions.”

-Players on the league championship team collect $11,356 and the runner-up receives $5,678.
+Players on the league-championship team collect $11,356 and the runner-up receives $5,678.
 The semifinal losers take home $2,839 while a loss in the second round nets $1,803 and bowing out in the first round garners $1,136.

 “It probably needs to shift,” Bird said.
 “The WNBA champion should probably have the bigger bonus.
 That is the harder championship to win, but I don’t think that needs to take away from the Commissioner’s Cup.

 “We were one of the teams early that really put an emphasis on those games.
 We knew when they were.
 We knew when we were playing one.
-We talked about in the locker room and we celebrated it after games.
+We talked about it in the locker room and we celebrated it after games.
 So we were on a mission to try to be the first Commissioner’s Cup winner.
 And it’s huge that we were because we set out to do that.
 So I feel proud about that. … Obviously, the season ended so we’re not happy, but that was one bright spot to it all.”

 It can be argued that the Storm lost focus following its Commissioner’s Cup victory, considering Seattle lost five of its next seven games and never really got back on track.